Robust and Sparse Generalized Linear Models for High-Dimensional Data via Maximum Mean Discrepancy: Real Data Applications

 We first consider the NCI-60 cancer cell line panel \citep{reinhold2012cellminer}, which is a widely used dataset in bioinformatics for studying the relationship between gene expressions and protein levels.
 Following the example in the \texttt{robustHD} package \citep{alfons2021robusthd, alfons2013sparse}, we select the protein expression of the 92nd protein as the response variable.
 To create a high-dimensional regression scenario, we screen the gene expressions and select the 100 genes with the highest robustly estimated correlations (using Huber correlation) with the response.
 The resulting dataset contains $n=59$ observations and $p=100$ predictors.
 To compare the predictive performance of the proposed estimators ($\hat{\bm{\theta}}_n$ and $\tilde{\bm{\theta}}_n$) against the sparse least trimmed squares (\texttt{sparseLTS}) estimator, we perform a random splitting experiment.
 The data is randomly partitioned into a training set ($n_1=45$) and a testing set ($n_2=14$).
 This process is repeated 50 times.
 For each split, we select the tuning parameters via 5-fold cross-validation on the training data and calculate the Mean Square Prediction Error (MSPE) on the independent test set.
 The distribution of the MSPE across the 50 replicates is shown in Figure~\ref{fig:boxplot_nci60}.
 The proposed MMD-based estimator $\hat{\bm \theta}_n$ exhibits lower median MSPE and higher stability (narrower interquartile range) compared to \texttt{sparseLTS}, but $\tilde{\bm \theta}_n$ performs worse than the two.

 Next, we apply our methodology to the ``Default of Credit Card Clients'' dataset \citep{yeh2009comparisons}, containing 30,000 observations and 23 predictors.
-To evaluate the methods under a high-dimensional but data-sparse scenario, we performed 50 random splits where a training set of $n=2,000$ was sampled using stratified sampling to preserve the original class ratio, and a test set of $m=500$ was sampled randomly from the remaining observations.
+While this dataset has a larger sample size ($n > p$), it allows us to evaluate the computational efficiency of our $O(n)$ approximate estimator $\tilde{\bm \theta}$ and its robustness to class imbalance and noise in a ``large-scale'' setting.
+Even when $p$ is not larger than $n$, the sparsity induced by the $\ell_1$ penalty remains crucial for identifying the most influential predictors in the presence of contamination.
+We performed 50 random splits where a training set of $n=2,000$ was sampled using stratified sampling to preserve the original class ratio, and a test set of $m=500$ was sampled randomly from the remaining observations.
 Variable selection and estimation were performed using 23 predictors, with selective standardization applied to the continuous variables (limit amount, age, and payment/bill records).
 We compare the classification performance of our proposed $\hat{\bm{\theta}}_n$ and $\tilde{\bm{\theta}}_n$ estimators with the standard logistic Lasso.
 The misclassification errors, summarized in Figure~\ref{fig:boxplot_credit}, indicate that the MMD-based estimator $\tilde{\bm \theta}$ provide a more robust classification boundary than the standard Lasso, yielding lower average prediction error and significantly reduced variability across different data splits.
 This suggests that MMD’s joint-distribution perspective is particularly advantageous for financial datasets characterized by noise and class imbalance.